graphicore/librebarcode/README.md

 ## Licensing

 The fonts are licensed under OFL.
-The barcode font generator scripts are GPL3+.
+The barcode font generator and code 128 encoder scripts are GPL3+.